department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/contact-information/bad-address-indicator/research/conversation-guide.md

 **Task goal: Make sure the alert is easy to find and understand, and quickly prompts participants to take action and update their information.**

--   Now if you could you please go to your Profile by selecting your name in the top right corner.
+-   Now if you could you please go to your Profile by selecting your name (located in the top right corner).
 -   Now I'll have you go through a few things.
 And just a reminder, it'll be very helpful if you could think out loud and share what's on your mind as much as possible.
--   Before you click on anything else, I'll have you take a look at this page.
+-   Before you select anything else, I'll have you go over this page.
 Could you briefly tell me about what's included here?
 -   What stands out to you on this page?
 	-   _If needed:_ Did you notice the gray box with the yellow stripe?
 -   What is your interpretation of the alert?